soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I recently received a PhD in [Linguistics at NYU](https://as.nyu.edu/departments/linguistics/homepage.html) (advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
+I recently received my PhD in [Linguistics from NYU](https://as.nyu.edu/departments/linguistics/homepage.html) (advisor: [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/)).
 Here is my [CV](https://drive.google.com/file/d/1CaZChuhH4WuaQa0LMA4FYrGm0fWzzvuN/view?usp=drive_link).

 My research primarily focuses on syntax and morphology.
 One of my ongoing projects focuses on how nominal arguments are represented and licensed in syntax.
 I also examine the syntactic size of (non-)derived nominals by drawing evidence from understudied and underrepresented Bantu and Kwa family languages.